OperationSpark/hangman/README.md

 * `drawHead` - Draw a circle.
 Move the paper from the `drawBody` jar, to the `drawNext` jar.
 * `drawBody` - Starting at the bottom of the circle draw a line for the body.
 Move the paper from the `drawLeftArm` jar to the `drawNext` jar.
 * `drawLeftArm` - Draw a line for the left arm at an angle from the body.
 Move the paper from the `drawRightArm` jar to the `drawNext` jar.
-* `drawRightAram` - Draw a line for the right arm at an angle from the body.
+* `drawRightArm` - Draw a line for the right arm at an angle from the body.
 Move the paper from the `drawLeftLeg` jar to the `drawNext` jar.
 * `drawLeftLeg` - Draw a line for the left leg at a downward angle from the body.
 Move the paper from the `drawRightLeg` jar to the `drawNext` jar.
 * `drawRightLeg` - Draw a line for the right leg at a downward angle from the body.
 Empty the `drawNext` jar.